oatlog/oatlog/doc/report/main.typ

 = Example of generated theory code <appendix_codegen_example_theory>

-Egglog code is orders of magnitude more brief than the generated code that oatlog outputs.
+Egglog code is orders of magnitude more brief than the generated code that Oatlog outputs.
 In this example, we consider the following egglog code implementing the distributive law:

 ```egglog